itsazzad/atlassian-forge-create-templates/README.md

 forge deploy
 ```

-- Install your app on an Atlassian site by running:
+- Install your app in an Atlassian site by running:
 ```
 forge install
 ```